 I am pleased to present a balanced budget that allows us to exceptionally serve the community in the manner it deserves and expects.
-The Proposed FY 2015-16 Budget is comprised of operating revenues and expenditures of \$172.8 million.
-The balance in the City's contingency reserve is projected to be \$30.6 million at the end of fiscal year 2015-16, which equates to 17.7 percent of the City's proposed budget.
-At the end of the year, I will be asking the City Council to consider allocating some of the City's projected \$7 million Fiscal Year 2014-15 fund balance to reach the City Council's 20 percent funding goal.
+The FY 2015-16 Budget is comprised of operating revenues and expenditures of \$172.8 million.
+The balance in the City's contingency reserve is projected to be \$30.6 million at the end of FY 2015-16, which equates to 17.7 percent of the City's adopted budget.
+At the end of the year, I will be asking the City Council to consider allocating some of the City's projected \$7 million FY 2014-15 fund balance to reach the City Council's 20 percent funding goal.